UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

 methods etc. Thus, the Kaleidoscope.Grammar assembly contains partial class extensions that provide simpler property accessors and support methods to aid is generating the AST.

-See [Kaleidoscope Parse Tree Examples](Kaleidoscope-Parsetree-examples.md) for more information and example diagrams of the parse tree for various language constructs.
+See [Kaleidoscope Parse Tree Examples](xref:Kaleidoscope-Parsetree-examples) for more information and example diagrams of the parse tree for various language constructs.

 ## Abstract Syntax Tree (AST)
 To further simplify code generators the Kaleidoscope.Runtime library contains the AstBuilder type that is an ANTLR parse tree visitor.
-AstBuilder will convert a raw ANTLR IParseTree into an `IEnumerable<IFunctionNode>`.
+AstBuilder will convert a raw ANTLR IParseTree into a a tree of `IAstNode` elements.
-That is, it visits the declarations and definitions in the parse tree to produce an ordered sequence of declarations and definitions as they appeared in the source.
-For interactive modes - the sequence will have only a single element.
+That is, it visits the declarations and definitions in the parse tree to produce a full tree of declarations and definitions as they appeared in the source.
+For interactive modes - the tree will have only one top level node.
-However, when parsing a whole source file, the parse tree may contain multiple declarations and definitions.
+However, when parsing a whole source file, the parse tree may contain multiple declarations and definitions under a RootNode.

-The [Kaleidoscope AST](Kaleidoscope-AST.md) is a means of simplifying the original parse tree into constructs that are easy for the code generation to use directly.
+The [Kaleidoscope AST](xref:Kaleidoscope-AST) is a means of simplifying the original parse tree into constructs that are easy for the code generation to use directly and to validate the syntax of the input source.
 In the case of Kaleidoscope there are a few types of nodes that are used to generate LLVM IR.
 The AstBuilder class is responsible for generating an AST from an ANTLR4 parse tree.

 The major simplifying transformations performed in building the AST are:
  * Convert top-level functions to a pair of FunctionDeclaration and FunctionDefinition